DataDog/integrations-extras/federatorai/README.md

 ### Configuration

-1. A Datadog account is required for connecting and using Datadog.
-If you don't have an account, visit the [Datadog website][10] and sign up for a free trial account.

-2. Log in to Datadog with your account and get an [API key and Application key][11] for using Datadog API.
+1. Log in to Datadog with your account and get an [API key and application key][9] for using the Datadog API.

-3. Configure Federator.ai for the metrics data source per cluster.
+2. Configure Federator.ai for the metrics data source per cluster.
-    - Launch Federator.ai GUI->Configuration->Clusters->Click ![plus_icon][17] "Add Cluster"
+    - Launch Federator.ai GUI->Configuration->Clusters->Click "Add Cluster"
-    - Put API Key & Application Key

-	![add_cluster_window][18]
+    - Enter API key and application key

+	![Add Cluster Window][4]

-4. Please refer to [Federator.ai - Installation and Configuration Guide][6] & [User Guide][16] for more details.
+3. Refer to the [Federator.ai - Installation and Configuration Guide][6] and [User Guide][5] for more details.

 ## Data Collected

 ### Metrics

-See [metadata.csv][9] for a list of metrics provided by this integration.
+See [metadata.csv][8] for a list of metrics provided by this integration.

 ### Service Checks